Shraddha-V22/product-preview-card-component-main/README.md

 ### Continued development

-I want to focus on creating sites and learn to not write unnecessary codes.
+I want to focus on learning new things while creating more sites and learn to not write unnecessary codes.

 ## Author